netdata/netdata/streaming/README.md

 #### Certificate verification

-When TLS/SSL is enabled on the slave, the default behavior will be do not connect with the master unless the server's certificate can be verified via the default chain.
-In case you want to avoid this check, add to the slave's `stream.conf` the following:
+When TLS/SSL is enabled on the slave, the default behavior will be to not connect with the master unless the server's certificate can be verified via the default chain.
+In case you want to avoid this check, add the following to the slave's `stream.conf` file:

 ```
 [stream]